neiji93270/November-2025-28th---ciphers-r-sister-Space-water-lava.-Also-hadis-checker/README.md

 # November-2025-28th---ciphers-r-sister-Space-water-lava.-
-What i fou'd  relu on quantum physics and not quantum computers.
-Take thé previous days readme files and this readme.
-Selam. take in mind that i waited tens years ro study imam azam and felt in trouble. i loved him. at the moement, check those physics. i will complete it later.
+What i fou'd  relu on quantum physics and not quantum computers..

+at the moement, check those physics. i will complete it later.

 Based on anti hydrogen....
 Dans mes blocs notes.